elodiedaubie/elodiedaubie/README.md

 ## Here I am
-- 🔭 I’m currently working at [Le Goût des plantes]
+- 🔭 I’m currently working at [Digi Atlas]
 - 🌱 I’m currently learning Wordpress, Woocommerce and Elementor
 - 👯 I’m looking to collaborate on a Symfony project
 - 💬 Ask me about scrum and agile method and well ... try to stop me 😄